 - Member for

-Somerset Middle School Somerset Middle School recognizes the January Students of the Month for their strong displays of character.
-Students selected for January exemplify the six pillars of character: trustworthiness, respect, responsibility, fairness, caring and citizenship.
-Fifth grade Josie Sanchez demonstrates all of the tenets of good character.
-Josie is firmly dedicated in her pursuit of education.
-Josie has a tremendous sense of how to help others and goes about it quietly.
+Somerset Middle School recognizes the February Students of the Month for their strong displays of character.
+Students selected for February exemplify the six pillars of character: trustworthiness, respect, responsibility, fairness, caring and citizenship.

 Written by Friday Memorial Library director Kimberly Hennings.
 It recently dawned on me that, while I often talk about the library’s digital resources, I have never discussed the programs that help make those resources available to our community.